AlexisNo/pebo/README.md

 Because Pebo execute listener Functions sequentially, the time to retrieve the data modified may be long.
 Indeed, if an event has 3 listeners that execute asynchronous operations that last 100, 200 and 400 ms, the result will be available only after 700 ms minimum.

-If the order of execution does not matter, it would be more efficient to execute listeners concurrently.
+If the order of execution does not matter, **it would be more efficient to execute listeners concurrently**.
 That is why Pebo comes with a second method to fire
 events: `fireConcurrently()`.

 Note that in this case, the listeners do not need to return the event arguments or a Promise of the event arguments.
 Indeed, Pebo is only calling
 `Promise.all()` and returning a Promise of the event arguments.

-Let's write another example, but this time we will log execution time our Pizzaiolo will prepare two pizzas `regina`:
+Let's write another example, but this time we will log execution durations and our Pizzaiolo will prepare two pizzas `regina`:

 *   for the first one, he will add ingredients one after another
 *   for the second one, he will not care about the order